umee-network/docs/docs/users/using-the-web-app/navigating-app.md

 ****

-The wallet balance represents the amount of an asset that a user currently has on the Umee network in their Umee wallet.
+The wallet balance represents the amount of an asset that an individual user currently has on the Umee network in his/her Umee wallet.
 Assets must be [transferred to Umee](/users/using-the-web-app/transferring-tokens) before they will appear here.

 :::